East Carolina Pirates football: NCAA records

 2016 – Wide receiver Zay Jones became the NCAA Division I football single season leader in receptions with 158 for the 2016 season, breaking the record of 155 set by Freddie Barnes of Bowling Green in 2009.

-2016 – Wide receiver Zay Jones became the NCAA Division I football career leader in receptions with 399 receptions from 2013–2016, breaking the record of 387 held by his former ECU Pirate teammate Justin Hardy.
+2016 – Wide receiver Zay Jones became the NCAA Division I football career leader in receptions with 399 receptions from 2013 to 2016, breaking the record of 387 held by his former ECU Pirate teammate Justin Hardy.

-2016 – With a 33-30 victory over rival North Carolina State on September 9, 2016, ECU became the first "Non-Power" program to defeat a single "Power Conference" (vs. ACC) six-consecutive times from 2013–16, thereby breaking a four-way tie with TCU (vs. BIG XII), Boise State (vs. PAC-12), and BYU (vs. PAC-12) all of which each had previously established five-game winning streaks against a single "Power Conference."
+2016 – With a 33–30 victory over rival North Carolina State on September 9, 2016, ECU became the first "Non-Power" program to defeat a single "Power Conference" (vs. ACC) six-consecutive times from 2013 to 2016, thereby breaking a four-way tie with TCU (vs. BIG XII), Boise State (vs. PAC-12), and BYU (vs. PAC-12) all of which each had previously established five-game winning streaks against a single "Power Conference."
 ECU defeated regional rivals Virginia Tech, North Carolina, and North Carolina State two-consecutive times each respectively during the Pirates' six-game winning streak against the ACC.

-2014 – Wide receiver Justin Hardy became the NCAA Division I football career leader in receptions with 387 receptions from 2010–2014, breaking the record of 349 held by Ryan Broyles of the University of Oklahoma.
+2014 – Wide receiver Justin Hardy became the NCAA Division I football career leader in receptions with 387 receptions from 2010 to 2014, breaking the record of 349 held by Ryan Broyles of the University of Oklahoma.

 2011 – Quarterback Dominique Davis became the NCAA Division I football career leader in consecutive completions in a single game with 26 completions against the Naval Academy on October 22, 2011, breaking the record of 23 straight completions set in 1998 by Tee Martin of Tennessee against South Carolina and tied in 2004 by Aaron Rodgers of California versus Southern California.

 2011 – Quarterback Dominique Davis became the NCAA Division I football career leader in consecutive completions in one or more games with 36 completions, last 10 attempts vs. Memphis, Oct.
 15, 2011 and first 26 vs. Navy, Oct.
 22, 2011, breaking the NCAA mark of 26 set in 2004 by Aaron Rodgers.

-2007 – Chris Johnson set an NCAA bowl record with 408 all-purpose yards in a 41-38 victory over No. 24 Boise State in the Hawaii Bowl on December 23, 2007.
+2007 – Chris Johnson set an NCAA bowl record with 408 all-purpose yards in a 41–38 victory over No. 24 Boise State in the Hawaii Bowl on December 23, 2007.